HELOC vs. Home Equity Loan: Comparing Equity Options

 HELOC vs. home equity loan: Similarities

-- Loan amount limits (lenders typically allow you to borrow up to 85% of your home’s value minus the current balance of any existing mortgages)
+- Lenders typically allow you to borrow up to 85% of your home’s value, minus the balance of any existing mortgages.

-- Possible tax benefits if used for home improvements
+- You may be eligible for tax benefits if the funds are used for qualified home improvements.

-- Cost between 2% and 5%* of the total loan or line of credit amount
+- Total costs* generally range from 2% to 5% of the loan or line of credit amount.

 *While the costs may be similar, your closing costs will depend on your credit history, the lender, interest rates, and the property.